 It’s in your best interest to apply early.
 Since interviews are offered on a rolling basis, you stand a better chance of securing those valuable invitations by ensuring your application is as close to the top of the pile as possible.

-AMCAS opens for submissions in June.
-You should aim to submit around this time.
+AMCAS allows submissions at the very end of May.
+You should aim to submit around this time, which means you really need to have completed your med school requirements by spring.
 It takes some time to process applications anyway, so plan to be early.

 Prepare for and attend medical school interviews

-After your initial submission, you may need to complete secondary applications.
+Understanding how to apply to medical school is just the beginning.
+After you complete all med school requirements and make your initial submission, you may need to complete secondary applications.
 But more importantly, you need to start thinking about how to prepare for medical school interviews.
 There are numerous things you can do to get ready for these conversations.

 Know some common medical school interview questions